MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Returns

-* Keys (list) - A list of the keys and values for all available persistent data stored on the robot.
+* Keys (list) - A list of the data keys associated with the chosen skill.

 ### misty.Pause